Hizb ut-Tahrir declared terrorist organisation by UK

 Some proscription offences can be punishable by up to 14 years in prison, it said.

-Hizb ut-Tahrir has organised rallies on the streets of London, which took place alongside pro-Palestine marches in the months since the outbreak of the Israel-Hamas conflict.
+Hizb ut-Tahrir has organised rallies in London, which took place alongside pro-Palestine marches in the months since the outbreak of the Israel-Hamas conflict.

-Conservative MP Bob Blackman last month called for leader of the UK arm of the group, Abdul Wahid, to be deported, claiming he should have his "right to be in this country" cancelled.
+Conservative MP Bob Blackman last month called for the leader of the UK arm of the group, Abdul Wahid, to be deported, saying he should have his "right to be in this country" cancelled.

 Founded in 1953, Hizb ut-Tahrir has been banned in Germany, Egypt, Bangladesh and Pakistan, as well as several Central Asian and Arab countries.
 Austria banned symbols of the group in May 2021.

-“Hizb ut-Tahrir clearly encourage and promote terrorism,” said UK Security Minister Tom Tugendhat.
+“Hizb ut-Tahrir clearly encourages and promote terrorism,” said UK Security Minister Tom Tugendhat.

 “Their celebration of Hamas’s appalling attacks on Israel, going so far as to call the terrorists who raped and murdered Israeli citizens ‘heroes’, is disgraceful.